First visit to your HIV clinic

 The HIV clinic is specifically for the management of HIV infection, its associated infections/conditions and for starting and monitoring response to HIV treatment.
 It is difficult to give a simple checklist of when you should use the clinic outside of your regular appointments but if you think you have an urgent HIV-related medical problem which cannot wait until your next regular appointment (eg fever and rash develop a few days after starting HIV treatment), we have emergency clinics operating Monday to Friday:

-To access the emergency clinic please call 020 3315 6509 (for Kobler walk-in clinic) or 020 3315 6699 for West London Centre for Sexual Health.
+To access the emergency clinic please call 020 3315 6509 (for Kobler walk-in clinic) or 020 3315 6699 for 10 Hammersmith Broadway.
 For other problems we strongly encourage you to see your GP.
 The emergency clinic should not be used as a replacement for your regular HIV doctor or the routine services that your GP provides.
 If you are not sure if your problem is HIV-related, speak to your GP first, or, failing that, call the nursing staff of your HIV clinic during opening hours who can advise you where it would be best to be seen.

 Out-of-hours care—what if the HIV clinic is closed?

 If you experience an urgent and HIV related problem outside of clinic opening times, contact your GP.
 If this is not possible, call the HIV ward on 020 3315 8540.
 Either will be able to advise you what to do.
 In an emergency you should go (or be taken) directly to the nearest A&E department.